I Am the Walrus: An Arctic Animal’s Existence

 “Walrus can thermoregulate by sending blood to the surface of their skin to cool down.
 That’s why they can change color from brownish red to a very pink color,” says Cory Ann Hom-Weaver, a Marine Biologist and Ecologist on Silversea voyages.

-When you come across a herd of walrus hauled out on the beach, all you see is various shades of brown (and a bit of pink) for almost miles.
+When you come across a herd of walrus hauled out on the beach on an Arctic cruise, all you see is various shades of brown (and a bit of pink) for almost miles.
 The loud honks, the smells and the sheer volume of the animals overwhelms.

 Though they mostly prefer to rest on ice, in the summer months the ice recedes, leaving only sandy beaches with sometimes thousands of same sex walruses hauled out together.
 During breeding season, one bull can find himself with a harem of up to 20 cows.